Samkhyakarika: The theory of understanding and freedom: verses 60 to 69

 The Karika, in verse 63, asserts that human nature variously binds itself by a combination of seven means: weakness, vice, ignorance, power, passion, dispassion and virtue.
 That same nature, once aware of soul's object, liberates by one means: knowledge.
 Verse 64 of the text states that this knowledge is obtained from the study of principles, that there is a difference between inert nature and conscious soul, nature is not consciousness, consciousness is not enslaved to nature and that consciousness is "complete, free from error, pure and kevala (solitary)".
 Man's deepest selfhood in these verses of Karika, states Larson, is not his empirical ego or his intelligence, rather it is his consciousness, and "this knowledge of the absolute otherness of consciousness frees man from the illusion of bondage and brings man's deepest selfhood into absolute freedom (kaivalya)".

-Commentaries

-The well known and widely studied medieval era reviews and commentaries on Samkhya-karika include the Gaudapada Samkhya Karika Bhasya (unclear date, certainly before 8th-century), the Paramartha's Chinese translation (6th-century), the Matharavrtti, the Samkhya tattva kaumudi (9th-century), the Jayamangala (likely before 9th-century), and the more recently discovered Yuktidipika.

-Vacaspati Mishra's is well studied commentary, in addition to his well-known commentary to Yoga Sutras of Patanjali.

-Atheism in Samkhyakarika
+God and Liberation in the Samkhyakarika

 The Karika is silent about God, states Johannes Bronkhorst, neither denying nor affirming the existence of God.
 The text discusses existence and consciousness, how the world came into existence and what is the relationship between nature and soul.
-The numerous Sanskrit commentaries on Samkhya-karika from 1st millennium CE through the 2nd millennium, states Bronkhorst, extensively use the Karika to discuss the question whether or not God is the cause of the world.
+The numerous Sanskrit commentaries on Samkhyakarika from 1st millennium CE through the 2nd millennium, states Bronkhorst, extensively use the Karika to discuss the question whether or not God is the cause of the world.